cloudposse/terraform-opsgenie-incident-management/modules/alert_policy/README.md

 ## Inputs

 **Note:** `alert_policy` is a map for two reasons:
-- to be able to put whole `alert_policy` configuration in yaml file
+- to be able to put whole configuration in yaml file
 - variables defined with type set are not robust enough (can't set default values)

 |  Name                          |  Default                          |  Description                                                                                                                    | Required |